Igalia/chisel/readme.md

 ### Obtaining information

-The following command can be used to list the available devices:
+The following command can be used to list the supported devices:

     chisel -S chisel-ppd list simple